Zero entropy automorphisms of compact K\"ahler manifolds and dynamical filtrations: Essential derived lengths and nilpotency classes

 This implies the claim for $m=1$ and then for every $m$.

-1pc We return back to the proof of Lemma \ref{l:index-ker}.
-Since $K$ is finitely generated, by the claim, we can find an $l\geq 1$ such that $ka^lk^{-1}=a^l$ for every $k\in K$.
+1pc We resume the proof of Theorem~\ref{l:index-ker}.
+Since $K$ is finitely generated, the claim provides an $l\geq 1$ such that $ka^lk^{-1}=a^l$ for every $k\in K$.
 It follows that the group generated by $a^l$ is normal in $K$.
 Since it has a trivial intersection with $\pi(\Ker(\rho))$, we get a contradiction.
-This ends the proof of Lemma \ref{l:index-ker}. \end{proof}
+This ends the proof of Theorem~\ref{l:index-ker}. \end{proof}

-\begin{lemma} Let $V$ be a vector space over an arbitrary field.
-Let $\Gamma$ be a subset of $\GL(V)$.
-Assume there is a vector subspace $W$ of $V$ invariant by $\Gamma$ such that $\Gamma$ acts trivially on $W$ and on $V/W$.
-Then $\Gamma$ is a commutative set. \end{lemma}